NanoSprout – Smart media use in the digital age

 2. 70% of respondents feel that their technology time should not be limited.

 3. 80% of respondents reported spending less than five hours on technology per day.
-The remaining 20% reported spending five to ten hours on technology per day.
+The remaining 20% reported spending five to ten hours per day.

 Generally, elementary children feel positive about technology but feel that their parents should be more flexible with their screen time.